Spinach and potato in a puff pastry roll? Yes please!

 - 14 squares of puff pastry thawed

-- 300 g spinach washed, stems removed & leaves roughly chopped
+- 300 grams spinach washed, stems removed & leaves roughly chopped

-- 2 medium-sized potatoes peeled & cut into small cubes
+- 2 medium potatoes peeled & cut into small cubes

 - 1 onion peeled & finely chopped